polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 Training snippets can be automatically created as we scrape your website, upload files, or even manually created.
 In addition, Magic has plugins allowing to connect to a Shopify account through its API, or a WordPress account, etc to import training data.
 When we setup a chatbot a lot of the work is actually related to _"washing your training data"_ to further increase the quality of the chatbot.
 By connecting the chatbot to semantic data using an API instead of scraping, the quality of the data typically increases 10x.
 However, sometimes you will have to manually edit your training snippets.
 The process of how to do this is shown below.

 ![Screenshot of editing one training snippet](/assets/images/editing-one-training-snippet.jpeg)

+Notice, you don't have to wash your training data by hand.
+The snippet editor has its own _"Where the Machine Creates the Code"_ bar, allowing you to clean, edit, or compress individual snippets after importing - provide an instruction such as _"Remove the navigation links and compress this to its essence"_, and the AI transforms the snippet for you, writing the result straight back into the editor.

+### Widgets

+The _"Widget"_ button on the training data tab allows you to add _"widgets"_ to your model.
+A widget is a micro app rendered _inside_ the chat stream itself - such as a form, a booking calendar, or a calculator - implemented as a training snippet that instructs the model to render the widget when relevant.
+After adding a widget, edit its prompt to describe when the chatbot should show it, and the AI displays the widget in the middle of the conversation when a user's question matches.

 ### Adding Hyperlambda code to training snippets